guaxinim9/quartz/content/Library.md

 - Bible (The Message translation)
 - The Worldly Philosophers by Robert Heilbroner
 - Underworld by Don DeLillo
-- The Art of Learning by Josh Waitzkin
 - Measurement by Paul Lockhart
 - The Timeless Way of Building by Christopher Alexander et al
 - Theosis by Archimandrite George